I am a qualified photography tutor and have been teaching adult photography classes at colleges and other locations for over 15 years.

 I offer one to one teaching in camera skills, portraiture, photographic techniques and Adobe Photoshop skills.

-I am currently taking bookings for the following course, which will be run on Tuesday evenings 7pm-9pm:
+I usually start taking bookings in July for the following course, which would be run on Tuesday evenings 7pm-9pm:

 Practical Photographic Techniques

 However, with Covid-19 I will not be running a course in the autumn term 2020.
 I will review the situation in November/ December with a view to running the course in Spring 2021.